 One the questions we've heard hundreds of times over the years is "what is the best martial art for _____?"
 Fill in the blank: self-defense, fitness, self control, stress management, competition.

-This is like asking "what's the best instrument to play if I want to win the talent show?"
+This is like asking "what's the best instrument to play if I want to be a musician?"
 Your satisfaction with studying a martial art, like playing an instrument, is a combination of your talent, instructional quality, passion, persistence, practice hours, goals, and interests.
-If you're well-matched to your instrument and excel at it, you'll do well at the talent show.
+If you're well-matched to your instrument, you'll enjoy putting the time in to master it over the course of your entire life.
 If your instrument is a poor fit for you personally and you don't put much into it, you're not going to do very well.
 The same is true with the martial arts.
 They're all potentially excellent, if they fit your goals, if you put the correct effort into your study, and if you have competent instruction.
 Our job is to help you explore the Shotokan style of karate to see if it's "the instrument that suits you best" and if our approach to teaching works well for you.
 If not, there are other styles to explore and we'd be happy to help you find other local clubs to check out.

 Shotokan emphasizes explosive “straight line” techniques that are intended to stop an attacker with a single strike.
 In comparison to most Chinese martial arts like Kung Fu and Tai Chi, Shotokan has fewer large circular movements and uses a more simplified approach to unarmed combat.
 Most blocks in Shotokan are intended to be full attacks or counter-attacks on the opponent’s arms and legs.